-The Sports Medicine team at Blinn College is dedicated to the care and prevention of athletic injuries and the general health of the athletes serving Men’s and Women’s Basketball, Softball, Baseball, Volleyball, Football, Cheer and Dance.
-Blinn offers courses designed to help student assistant trainers grow in their knowledge of athletic training.
+The Sports Medicine team at Blinn College is dedicated to the care and prevention of athletic injuries and the general health of the athletes serving Men’s and Women’s Basketball, Softball, Baseball, Volleyball, Football, Soccer, Golf, Cheer and Dance.
+Blinn offers courses designed to help student athletic trainers grow in their knowledge of athletic training.
 The athletic training program is involved with many aspects of the athletic department and receives recognition for the work that it does.
 Blinn places an emphasis on practical and cognitive knowledge and recognition of injuries.
-Blinn takes pride in the athletic training program and rewards the student assistant trainers by taking the annual trip to the Southwest Athletic Trainers Association meeting.

-For information on becoming a Blinn College student assistant athletic trainer, please email head athletic trainer Donna Jones at Donna.Jones@blinn.edu and answer the following questions and attach reference list and resume:
+For information on becoming a Blinn College student athletic trainer, please email head athletic trainer Donna Jones at Donna.Jones@blinn.edu and answer the following questions and attach reference list and resume: